 If any subdivision, paragraph, sentence, clause or phrase of this ordinance is, for any reason, held to be invalid or unenforceable by a court of competent jurisdiction, such invalidity shall not affect the validity or enforcement of the remaining portions of this ordinance, or of any other provisions of the Monterey Peninsula Water Management District Rules and Regulations.
 It is the District's express intent that each remaining portion would have been adopted irrespective of the fact that one or more subdivisions, paragraphs, sentences, clauses, or phrases be declared invalid or unenforceable.

-Or n motion by Director and second by Director , the foregoing ordinance is s adopted upon t this day of , 2008, by the following vote: • • •
+On motion by Director Edwards, and second by Director Markey, the foregoing ordinance is adopted upon this 18th day of August, 2008, by the following vote:

 AYES: